danieltodaDS/Star-Jeans-ETL/README.md

 # 3. Solution Strategy

-I sought a complete but simplified solution to the problem, which is valid and generates value for the business.
-The solution strategy will be based on a market research of H&M (initially), given that it is the main competitor at this segment, and the data extracted from its e-commerce will help to adress this problem.
+The solution strategy is based on a market research of H&M (initially), given that it is the main competitor at this segment.
+Through a ETL process, the data will be collected from H&M e-commerce and will ne used to adress the business problem.

 ## 3.1.
 Delivable